 of a collection container, please call our lab at (814) 333-5511.
 We would

 be glad to answer your questions.
 Proper collection prevents the need

 *NOTE: Stool specimens are not accepted in diapers.

 Where do I deliver lab specimens?

 You need to register before going to the lab.
-Then the lab specimen may
+The specimen may be taken

-Street facility or it may be taken to the lab at Vernon Place.
+to the lab at the Terrace Street facility or Vernon Place.

 If both areas are closed, the specimen may be delivered to our main lab